 What if you don’t know anybody to share a campsite with?
 This is your chance to meet some new paddle buddies!
 We are a friendly group!
 OOPS will assign the campsites based on your vehicle/equipment needs and the size of the campsites.

 Your event registration fee for camping is for the complete event.
-This includes three nights of camping and additional vehicle fees.
+This includes four nights of camping and additional vehicle fees.
 DO NOT pay the extra vehicle fee until you have visited your campsite or OOPS HQ and you are sure that you are the “extra” vehicle, not the first vehicle.
 The Event Manager will either pay for or refund any extra vehicle fees on site.

 State Park firewood advice: “Please protect the Pacific Northwest from invasive species by getting your firewood at the campground, or close to it.
 Firewood can carry insects and diseases that threaten the health of our western forests.
 You can make a difference.”

 Directions: 2-1/4 miles south of the Florence bridge.
 Turn right off US-101 to the campground.